Friends of Asian Languages Fundshow description Add to my gifts

 Asian Languages and Literature Student Support Fundshow description Add to my gifts

 Our ability to expand awareness of Asian languages and literatures and to train the next generation is possible only with support for our students.
 Your contribution to this fund allows the department to further undergraduate and graduate studies in various ways, including prizes for excellence in scholarship, support for study abroad, and both merit- and need-based financial aid.
 It will allow us to attract, support, and graduate the best and brightest students in the field today.

-This fund provides support for the Classical Japanese language, literature, and culture program to address the greatest needs as determined by the Chair.
+Washin Kai created this fund to provide support for the Classical Japanese language, literature, and culture program, addressing the greatest needs as determined by the Chair.
 Funds may be used for, but are not limited to, recruiting and retaining outstanding faculty and students; hosting visiting speakers and conferences; providing travel and research funds to students and faculty; holding public events; and offering scholarships and fellowships.

 Chinese Graduate Support Endowmentshow description Add to my gifts